Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

 Many minor wounds on dogs can be treated at home.
 But, with improper care, it doesn’t take long for an infected wound to become a serious or even life-threatening injury.
-As long as you follow these steps and seek veterinary care when needed, your dog should recover just fine and be back to its old self in no time.
+As long as you follow these steps and seek veterinary care when needed, your dog should recover just fine and be back to their old self in no time.

 Featured Image Credit: smrm1977, Shutterstock